 The lab currently has openings for graduate students.
 Interested candidates should send their CV and statement of research interests directly to Dr. Laule.

 My work with the first year physics labs has taught me the importance of exposing this group of students to the practical application of physics, with particular emphasis on how physics training can lead to interdisciplinary medical research.
-My experience in teaching first year psychiatry residents about neuroimaging continues to be rewarding and challenging as I find ways to engage this group about the importance of imaging in clinical and research settings.
-Coordinating and lecturing in the Pathology graduate student seminar course has allowed me to disseminate knowledge about a topic I feel quiet passionate about – science communication.
-Finally, I have been teaching second year medical students as a PBL tutor in the Brain and Behaviour block of their curriculum for the last 3 years and I recently started also tutoring first year medical students for CBL – I enjoy interacting with this motivated group of individuals.
+My experience in teaching first year psychiatry residents about neuroimaging gave me an opportunity to engage this group about the importance of imaging in clinical and research settings.
+Coordinating and lecturing in the Pathology graduate student seminar course has allowed me to disseminate knowledge about a topic I feel passionate about – science communication.